Lewis Strauss: Legacy

-Even Strauss's smaller deceptions, such as concocting an excuse to publish the transcript of the Oppenheimer security hearing even though witnesses had been promised their testimony would remain secret, rebounded against him, as the transcript showed how the hearing had taken the form of an inquisition.
-In the end, Strauss was undone by his own character and actions.
+Oppenheimer biographers Kai Bird and Martin J. Sherwin state that Strauss's decision to publish the transcript of the Oppenheimer security hearing even though witnesses had been promised their testimony would remain secret, rebounded against him in the long run, as the transcript showed how the hearing had taken the form of an inquisition.

+In 2023, Bernstein stated that evidence developed in the prior two decades that Oppenheimer had been a secret member of the Communist Party partially vindicated Strauss.
+"Strauss was devious, thin-skinned, mean-spirited, and even vicious in helping to do in Robert Oppenheimer.
+But on some important matters—in even somewhat suspecting Oppenheimer’s political past—Strauss was not unreasonable."

 Awards and honors

 For his European relief work during and after World War I, Strauss was decorated by six nations.
 These honors included the Chevalier, Belgian Order of Leopold I, the First Class Commander of the White Rose of Finland, and the Chevalier, Star of Roumania.
 He received a similar medal from Poland.
 Per a biographical account presented in the Congressional Record, he was also awarded the Grand Officer level of the Legion of Honour of France.

 Strauss, then with the rank of captain, was awarded a Legion of Merit by the Navy in September 1944 for his work on Navy requirements regarding contract termination and disposal of surplus property.
 At the war's end he received an Oak Leaf Cluster—Army in lieu of a second such award, for his work in coordinating procurement processes.
 A Gold Star—Navy in lieu of a third award was given in 1947, for his work during and after the war as a special assistant to the Navy secretary and on joint Army–Navy industrial mobilization boards.
 Finally in 1959 he received a Gold Star in lieu of a fourth award, this time for his work on atomic energy as it benefited the Navy as a source of power and ship propulsion.
 He also received the Navy Distinguished Service Medal.

 On July 14, 1958, Strauss was presented with the Medal of Freedom, a civilian honor, by President Eisenhower.
 The award was for "exceptional meritorious service" in the interest of the national security in his efforts towards both military and peaceful uses of nuclear energy.